astronomer/docs/astro/upgrade-runtime.md

 ##### Connection testing in the Airflow UI disabled by default

 In Airflow 2.7, connection testing in the Airflow UI is disabled by default.
-Astronomer does not recommend enabling the feature unless you fully trust all users who can access your Deployment's Airflow UI.
+Astronomer does not recommend reenabling the feature unless you fully trust all users with edit/ delete permissions for Airflow connections.

 To reenable the feature, set the following environment variable in your Astro project Dockerfile: